psycopg/psycopg2/doc/src/connection.rst

             PostgreSQL session setting but an alias for setting the `autocommit` attribute.

+        Parameter passed as `!None` (the default for all) will not be changed.
         The parameters *isolation_level*, *readonly* and *deferrable* also accept the string ``DEFAULT`` as a value: the effect is to reset the parameter to the server default.